Reduced Density Matrix Functional Theory at Finite Temperature: Theoretical Foundations

-$\Gamma^N$ is the set of all ensemble-N-representable 1RDMs.
-We would now like to postulate the following FT-RDMFT version of the Euler-Lagrange equation for the eq-1RDM $\gamma_{eq}$
+a minimization over $\Gamma^N$ which is the set of all ensemble-N-representable 1RDMs.
+Additionally, we postulate

-but there are some subleties to be mentioned.
-Firstly, the question of existence of a functional derivative of the exact $\mathfrak{F}[\gamma]$ at the eq-1RDM has not been answered so far and is subject to continued studies (also in DFT this question is still under discussion \cite{Lammert.2007}).
-In an approximate treatment, however, one will most likely define a functional $F^{approx}[\gamma]$ for which the functional derivative exists, justifying the use of the Euler-Lagrange equation.
-Secondly, if the eq-1RDM will be on the boundary of the domain $\Gamma^N$, the Euler-Lagrange equation does not take the form of Eq. \eq{eq.euler} but has to incorporate the constraints on the eigenvalues of the 1RDM by further Kuhn-Tucker multipliers \cite{Kuhn_Tucker.1951}.
-Fortunately, as we have shown in the appendix \ref{sec.appendix.eq-occ}, in the case of grand canonical equilibriums the minimizing 1RDM will never be on the boundary of $\Gamma^N$, rendering these additional multipliers unnecessary.
+the Euler-Lagrange equation for the eq-1RDM in FT-RDMFT\footnote{There are two subleties with Eq.~(\ref{eq.euler}): (i) the existence of the functional derivative $\delta \mathfrak{F}[\gamma]/\delta\gamma(x,x')|_{\gamma\eq}$ has not been proven so far and is subject to continued studies (also in DFT this question is still under discussion\cite{L07}).
+In an approximate treatment, however, one will most likely define a functional $F^{approx}[\gamma]$ for which the functional derivative exists, justifying the use of the Euler-Lagrange equation; (ii) if the eq-1RDM is on the boundary of the domain $\Gamma^N$, the Euler-Lagrange equation does not take the form of Eq.~\Eq{eq.euler} but has to incorporate constraints on the eigenvalues of the 1RDM by further Kuhn-Tucker multipliers\cite{KT51}.
+Fortunately, as we show in Appendix~\ref{sec.appendix.eq-occ}, the minimizing 1RDM will never be on the boundary of $\Gamma^N$ for grand canonical ensembles, rendering these additional multipliers unnecessary.}.

-We have shown that FT-RDMFT is theoretically well founded and that it can be used to describe general quantum systems in thermal grand canonical equilibrium.
-This has a wide variety of possible applications \cite{Kurth_Marques_Lueders_Gross.1999,Militzer.2006,Dharma-wardana_Perrot.1982,Murillo_Dharma-wardana.2008,Dharma-wardana.2008} and it raises the hope that FT-RDMFT performs better than FT-DFT which has been successfully applied to a rather limited class of problems \cite{Dharma-wardana_Perrot.1982,Perrot_Dharma-wardana.2000}.